EidenisK/stress-o-meter/README.md

 # USER INSTRUCTIONS

-Since Google APIs do not allow the project to be run locally
+Since Google APIs do not allow the project to be run locally, the only way to use it currently